 This verdant northwestern corner of Spain is not to be missed.
 While Santiago is the final destination on the Way of St. James, there is so much more to discover.
-Whether your visit is long or short, you’ll find dozens of things you can do in this enchanting city.
+Whether your visit to Santiago de Compostela is long or short, you’ll find dozens of things you can do in this enchanting city.
 Here are five of my favorites!

 Do this in the late spring or summer to get the clearest views.
 For one hour, a guide will show you around the rooftops, explain its history and allow ample time for photos.

 2. Eat Galician octopus at O Bogedon Os Concheiros